Dalvany/rphonetic/README.md

 * [Soundex](https://en.wikipedia.org/wiki/Soundex)
 * [Soundex (Refined)](https://en.wikipedia.org/wiki/Soundex)

-Please note that most of these algorithms are design for the latin alphabet, and they are usually design for certain use case (eg. english names / english dictonary words, ...etc).
+Please note that most of these algorithms are designed for the Latin alphabet, and they are usually designed for certain use cases (eg.
+English names / English dictionary words, ...etc.).

 ## Examples